TargetProcess/taucharts-docs/datasource/README.md

 - year

 Also you can define [custom periods](../plugins/customticks.md).

+#####NOTE: the periodic scale operates with JavaScript Date objects in a LOCAL timezone.
+Make sure your data meets this requirement otherwise Taucharts automatically cast data values to browser timezone which can be a source of unobvious errors.

 The *time* scale doesn't require special customization, you can use [d3-based time format specifiers](https://github.com/mbostock/d3/wiki/Time-Formatting#format) for *tickFormat* in scale *guide*.